By Andreas Voniatis

 Just 1% were neutral about being described as CEOs or founders, potentially showing that while top leadership is paying attention, day-to-day GEO execution tends to sit lower in the org chart.

-How Different Was Their Generative Engine Optimization Method Compared To A Traditional SEO Agency?
+How Different Was The Generative Engine Optimization Agency’s Method Compared To A Traditional SEO Agency?

 29% of business leaders say that their GEO agency’s approach was very similar overall to a traditional SEO agency’s